radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 ### Encrypt Attributes in RadiantOne Directory Stores

 Attribute encryption protects sensitive data while it is stored in RadiantOne Directory stores.
 You can specify that certain attributes of an entry are stored in an encrypted format.
 This prevents data from being readable while stored in the RadiantOne Directory stores, backup files, and exported LDIF files.
 Attribute values are encrypted before they are stored, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL and not a member of the special group containing members not allowed to get these attributes (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
-For details on this special group, please see the RadiantOne System Administration Guide.
+For details on this special group, please see: [Clear Attributes Only](../configuration/security/attribute-encryption/#clear-attributes-only-group)

 You can use your own security key (Customer Master Key) for attribute encryption via AWS KMS.
-For details on using AWS KMS, see the RadiantOne System Administration Guide.
+For details, see: [AWS KMS](../configuration/security/attribute-encryption/#using-amazon-web-services-aws-with-a-customer-master-key-cmk)

-For details on configuring attribute encryption, see the RadiantOne Namespace Configuration Guide.
+For details on configuring attribute encryption, see: [Attribute Encryption](../configuration/security/attribute-encryption/#attribute-encryption-key-generation)

 ### Use Zipped and Encrypted LDIF Files

 When exporting (or initializing) RadiantOne Directory stores or persistent cache stores, choose to use LDIFZ file types (which are zipped and encrypted) instead of classic LDIF files.
 LDIFZ files are encrypted using the security key defined in RadiantOne.
-For details on creating a security key, see the RadiantOne System Administration Guide.
+For details on creating a security key, see: [Creating a Security Key for LDIFZ](../configuration/security/attribute-encryption/#key-generation)

 You can use your own security key (Customer Master Key) for attribute encryption via AWS KMS.
-For details on using AWS KMS, see the RadiantOne System Administration Guide.
+For details, see: [AWS KMS](../configuration/security/attribute-encryption/#using-amazon-web-services-aws-with-a-customer-master-key-cmk)

-For details on exporting RadiantOne Directory stores using LDIFZ, see the RadiantOne Namespace Configuration Guide.
-For details on exporting persistent cache stores using LDIFZ, see the RadiantOne Deployment and Tuning Guide.
+For details on exporting RadiantOne Directory stores using LDIFZ, see: [Exporting Directory Stores](../configuration/directory-stores/managing-directory-stores/#exporting-directory-stores).
+For details on exporting persistent cache stores using LDIFZ, see: [Exporting Persistent Cache](../tuning/persistent-cache/#export)

 ### Avoid Displaying Sensitive Attributes in Log Files